 Where to Stay

-Samaipata is primarily a backpacker destination, so there are plenty of hostels around town.
+Samaipata is very much a backpacker destination, so there are plenty of hostels around town.
 But, there are also some Airbnbs and higher-end accommodation available.
 We found Samaipata to be a bit more expensive than some other places we visited in Bolivia, but it was still reasonable.

 Budget Option: